Studying science promotes a greater understanding of the world around us by exploring the impacts of scientific knowledge and developments on society.

 Students may select elective VCE subjects from:

-Biology is the study of living things.
+The study of living things.
 It is a study of the dynamic relationships between living organisms, their interdependence, their interactions with the non-living environment, and the processes that maintain life and ensure its continuity.
 Biology enables students to understand that despite the diverse ways of meeting the challenges of survival, all living things have many structural and functional characteristics in common.

 Chemistry is a key science in explaining the workings of our universe through an understanding of the properties and interaction of substances that make up matter.
 Most processes, from the formation of molecules in outer space to the complex biological interactions occurring in cells, can be described by chemical theories.
 Although there are no sharp boundaries between sciences such as chemistry, physics and biology, chemistry is used to explain natural phenomena at the molecular level, as well as create new materials such as medicines and polymers.

-Environmental Science provides the opportunity for students to understand the structure, function and diversity of natural ecosystems on this planet and to evaluate the impacts of human activities on them.
+This subject provides the opportunity for students to understand the structure, function and diversity of natural ecosystems on this planet and to evaluate the impacts of human activities on them.
 Students examine strategies to maintain and protect the ecological health of the environment while meeting the needs and desires of human populations.

 Physics is a theoretical and empirical science, which contributes to our understanding of the physical universe from the minute building blocks of matter to the unimaginably broad expanses of the Universe.
 This understanding has significance for the way we understand our place in the Universe.